ned14/nedmalloc/Readme.txt

 E. ChangeLog:
 -=-=-=-=-=-=-
+v1.10 beta 1 ?:
+ * { master xxxxxxx] Moved from SVN to GIT.
+Bumped version to v1.10 as new ARA contract will involve significant further improvements mainly centering around realloc() performance.

 v1.06 beta 2 21st March 2010:
  * { 1153 } Added detection of whether host process is using MSVCRT or MSVCRTD and the fixing up of which runtime tolerant nedmalloc should use if nedmalloc